Alumni Interview Featuring Romina Nabiee, MSPS (’17) and PhD Candidate CUSP Alumni Advisory Board Member

 September 3, 2019

 My name is Romina Nabiee.
-I graduated from Chapman in 2017 with a Master’s of Science in Pharmaceutical Sciences (MSPS) with focus on oncogenic metabolic pathways.
-Now I am a PhD student in pharmaceutical sciences with a focus on KSHV Virus Immunology at chapman.
-When I’m not a mad scientist in training, I’ve either buried my nose in a book, trying new recipes or discovering new adventures.
+I graduated from Chapman in 2017 with a Master of Science in Pharmaceutical Sciences (MSPS) with a focus on oncogenic metabolic pathways.
+Now, I am a Ph.D. student in pharmaceutical sciences with a focus on KSHV Virus Immunology at Chapman.
+When I’m not a “mad scientist” in training, I’ve either buried my nose in a book, am trying new recipes, or am discovering new adventures.

-I am still a student at Chapman so I get to be involved with new coming students and also the faculty but also as a PhD student I get to be more involved with other academic environments which has thought me a lot about chapman and now much we are a family rather than an institute, and also I am the teaching assistant for different classes which I love very much because of the challenge of always being ready and steps further from the students to be able to answer their questions and guide them.
+I am still a student at Chapman, so I get to be involved with new coming students and the faculty.
+As a Ph.D. student, I get to be more involved with other academic environments which have taught me a lot about Chapman, and how we are a family rather than an institution.
+I am a teaching assistant for different classes which I love very much because of the challenge of always being ready, being able to answer student questions, and guide the students.

 Goals as Alumni Advisory Board Member

 As an AAB Board member, I want to focus on the sense of connectivity and support that we can offer as a community to the newly graduating students.
 I want them to know they are not alone and done with Chapman once they put on their regalia.
 They can count on us to help advance their career and to give back to the student community.
 To have the honor of connecting the new students with the alumni to make our community move forward further every single day!

 Memories at CUSP

 I loved the nights before integrated exams.
 I walked into the library at 3:00 AM, and it was filled with classmates studying, I also loved the days after the exam when I practiced the ritual of “washing” the exam away.